-Spanish potato salad (Ensaladilla Rusa) is a Spanish favorite made with potatoes, carrots, boiled eggs, cooked peas, tuna, and mayonnaise.
+Ensaladilla Rusa is a popular Spanish potato salad made with potatoes, carrots, boiled eggs, cooked peas, tuna, and mayonnaise.
 Delicious!

 This time I did the same thing and looked at their menu for the traditional Spanish food.
 I chose the Ensaladilla Rusa.

-Ensaladilla Rusa is a potato salad that is very well known worldwide, but each country makes it different, using ingredients that are specific to their cuisine.
+Ensaladilla Rusa is a potato salad that is very well known worldwide, but each country makes it different, using ingredients specific to their cuisine.

 It might be popular in Spain, but the real recipe originated in Russia.
-In Russia is traditional around the holidays, especially on New Year’s Eve.
+This salad is traditional around the holidays in Russia, especially on New Year’s Eve.

-The Russian immigrants brought the salad with them to Argentina, Costa Rica, Peru, or Mexico.
+The Russian immigrants brought the salad to Argentina, Costa Rica, Peru, and Mexico.
 Over the years, each country adapted the recipe to its local ingredients.

-I will share this version with you today is the most popular one in Spain and is made with potatoes, carrots, boiled eggs, cooked peas, tuna, and mayonnaise.
+This version is the most popular in Spain and is made with:

-It is a delicious, simple salad that uses ingredients that most people have in the pantry: potatoes, carrots, peas, a can of tuna, mayo.
+Overall, this humble, easy-to-make salad is delicious and uses ingredients that most people have in their pantry: potatoes, carrots, peas, a can of tuna, and mayo.

 It would be best to use a less starchy potato, so the salad has some body and texture.
 Personally, I’m not too fond of potato salads where the potato is turned to mush because it was either boiled too much or is too starchy.